mortezakowkabi/jcb-persian-documentation/022-Global-Settings-of-Component-Builder.md

 ### Encryption Settings

 Component Builder has a few places where it encrypts some of the data in the database.
-Basic encryption is used and the 'Basic Key' need to be entered (See video).
-Once this key is entered, please ensure that you don't change it as this key locks the data and it's the only key that can unlock it.[00:05:13](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h05m13s) If this key is removed it cannot be unlocked.
+When Basic encryption is used the 'Basic Key' needs to be entered (See video).
+Once this key is entered, please ensure that you do not change it as this key locks the data and it is the only key that can unlock it.[00:05:13](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h05m13s) If this key is removed it cannot be unlocked.

 **NB.
 It may be removed to prevent unauthorized access to the data in those fields but then it must be saved in another place.**